To view a linked document, click on the title to open it in your browser.

 Module 2 - Dynamic Programs: Effective Structure and Transitions – See Description

 Module 3 - Responding with Heart: Building Trusting Relationships – See Description

 Module 4 - Reflective Programming: Creating Opportunities for Everyone to Learn – See Description

-Module 5 - Behaviour Management: Plan!
-Train!
-Be Ready! – In Development
+Module 5 - Understanding Behaviour Promotes Positive Outcomes – In Development

 Click on the following link for more information about our Professional Development Module Series (Page 2).